 Registered Staff Hours

-In addition to being a respectable nursing home overall, this facility also excelled in the category of inspections, where it received a grade of A. Few nursing homes performed better in this category.
+In addition to being a respectable nursing home overall, this facility also excelled in the category of inspections, where it received a grade of A+.
+Few nursing homes performed better in this category.
 Inspection scores are tied to many pieces of information found on the a nursing home's recent inspection reports.
 Places that score well in this area have very few deficiencies on their reports.
 Most importantly, these places should not have any severe deficiencies which are associated with endangerment of patients.
 This place was hit with 3 deficiencies on its inspection report, but fortunately none were considered severe.
 This indicates that the government inspectors didn't consider any of these deficiencies to pose an immediate risk to patient health or safety.
-Finally, this facility had no substantiated complaints this year from residents, which is always a good sign.
+Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality